Wrong EIN or EIN Error? Ultimate Guide to EINs

 To help you get through the process of getting your EIN smoothly, we’ve put together this guide so you can learn everything you need to know about EINs.

-An EIN identifies you to the IRS so you can pay tax, but you also need one to open a business bank account, apply for credit, and to hire employees.
+Having an EIN adds legitimacy to your business and simplifies business operations.
+An EIN identifies you to the IRS so you can pay taxes, but you also need one to open a business bank account, apply for credit, and hire employees.

 Got an EIN Error?
 All About EIN Error Reference Numbers